kristjanvalur/py-asynkit/README.md

 result is immediately available.
 Otherwise, a Task is created continuing from the point where the coroutine initially suspended.
 In either case, the result is an _awaitable_.
+The coroutine is executed in its own context, just as would happen if it were directly turned into a `Task`.

 `async_eager()` is a decorator which automatically applies `coro_eager()` to the coroutine returned by an async function.